 What are the cords made of?

-The cords can be made of any material.
+Your handfasting cords can be made of any material.
 Natural fibres are best and more ecological.
-The ceremony will have more personal meaning to you both if the cords you choose have some meaning to you.
+Your handfasting ceremony will have more personal meaning to you both if the cords you choose have some meaning to you.

 Handfasting cords can be braided / plaited or woven and ribbon is the ideal material to use for this as it’s soft and pliable and easy to tie.
 And it’s easy to buy many different colours and styles of ribbon.
-The plaiting symbolises the inter-twining of a couple’s lives, hearts and souls, and the endless love, loyalty and the joint path of the couple as they go forward.
-It can be tailor made to suit you and it really is wonderful if you can make your own cords.
+The plaiting symbolises the inter-twining of your lives, hearts and souls, and the endless love, loyalty.
+And your joint path as you go forward in life together.

 Each Celebrant will use their own words but ‘The Blessing of the Hands’ is often a part of the ceremony.